Jack-Daly-Eng025/python_scientific_cert/README.md

+# Scientific Computing with Python (Beta) challenged I have completed.

-# Python Code Challenges I finished over on freeCodeCamp as part of their Beta certificate for Scientific Python.
+## Python Code Challenges I finished over on freeCodeCamp as part of their Beta certificate for Scientific Python.

 ## These scripts are here for demonstrative purposes to show learning-by-doing.